axu2/tiger-menus/README.md

 At Princeton University, there are 6 different dining halls, each with its own webpage for the menus.
 At some point, I got tired of opening up 6 different tabs every meal just to compare menu options to decide where to eat.

-So I decided to learn Python, web scraping using BeautifulSoup, and full stack web develepment using Flask to pull all the information I wanted into a single convenient site just for myself.
+So I decided to learn Python, web scraping using BeautifulSoup, and full stack web development using Flask to pull all the information I wanted into a single convenient site just for myself.

 After posting the app to Facebook, it blew up and has since become a popular student app!